angryTit/firehose-appender/README.md

-# LOGBack Appender for Amazon Kinesis
+# LOGBack Appender for Amazon Firehose

 Unsynchronised.
 Use with `ch.qos.logback.classic.AsyncAppender`